Press play on the audio bar to hear Lauren's testimony.

 The images of Corinne drenched in sweat were done on a hot day right after she injected what must have been cocaine, or some drug cocktail.

 Despite Tammy's hard appearance she was one of the sweetest and most thoughtful women I photographed.
 Tammy's grandfather began sexually abusing her at five years old and pimping her out to men when she was 12 or 13 years old.
 At some point, police intervened but to her memory she felt like they were incredulous.
 Today, decades later, Tammy laments that a life of prostitution is all she has known since childhood.

 It should bother all of us that our system will spend vast sums of money to prosecute her as a criminal and jail her, yet do little to help improve the quality of her life.

 Jocelyn, 21 at the time of these photos, was murdered about six months later in August 2011.
 Jocelyn was a gentle soul and often lamented her situation as she does when she describes her life, and she seems to foresee death as one of her only possible outcomes.
 Just a few weeks before her death she expressed interest in another photo sitting, and I regret not setting aside the time to do it.

 I did not pose Jocelyn with her hands at her head, and I must have just clicked the shutter to capture that moment.
 Later, I understood that it is as if she is holding a mask up to her face - to her real self - and implying "This is not the real me," for under the drug-damaged skin and tough demeanor was a thoughtful and pretty girl.

-Jocelyn was murdered around 4 a.m. one summer night; shot in the head execution style just steps off busy Kensington Avenue.
+Jocelyn was murdered around 4 a.m. one summer night; said to have been shot in the head execution style just steps off busy Kensington Avenue.
 To date, no one has been arrested, but word on the street was that a former boyfriend killed her in retribution for stealing his sizable drug cache.